mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 # The Spinward Marches

 The Spinward Marches consist of 440 systems in a region roughly 120 parsecs from the center of the Imperium.
-Because of the the configurations of stars be- tween the Marches and the Capital, however, trade and communications routes wind over 176 parsecs and take nearly a year to traverse by express boat.
+Because of the the configurations of stars be-tween the Marches and the Capital, however, trade and communications routes wind over 176 parsecs and take nearly a year to traverse by express boat.
 As a result, the Spinward Marches are a relatively independent component of the vast interstellar Imperium, but nevertheless a vital one.